jdtsmith/autoftp/README.md

 1. **Where does `autoftp` put the files?** FTP servers have a _current working directory_ (mentioned at `autoftp` startup).
 For a typical installation this will be `/`, the root of your micro-controller's flash.
 Files in the directory where `autoftp` is run from go into the current working directory; files in subdirectories go into matching subdirectories (which are created if necessary).

 1. **Won't this wear out the flash?** Unlikely.
 Flash usually is written with _wear-leveling_ to spread the writes around, and can support ~100,000 writes without error.
 If you edit and re-upload a 5K file (about 150 lines of Python) every 10 seconds 10hrs/day, this works out to 1.3 million writes per year, or just over 1600 full re-writes of a typical (ESP32) 4MB of flash.
 At this rate, it would take **62 years** to surpass the 100,000 write limit: a pretty good safety margin.
 Another perspective: it may take a fixed number of code/upload/check cycles to bring a project into stability; `autoftp` just accelerates that process.

+1. **Why not just use an FTP client?** In fact I used to use `ncftpput`, which can automatically find changed files and upload them.
+But it adds 1-2s minimum extra overhead as it re-negotiates the FTP connection each time.  `autoftp` takes that friction entirely away.

 ## Tips